 You may contract out of the redress scheme by means of a Cohabitants’ Agreement.
 Cohabitants’ Agreements are enforceable by the Court, however, the Court may set them aside or vary the agreement if the enforcement of the agreement would cause serious injustice.

-Dissolving a civil partnership can be extremely upsetting and stressful.
-We are here to make the process easier for you.
-For a confidential chat please feel free to call our specialist family solicitor Carol Mc Guinness on 018333097
+For a confidential chat please feel free to call our specialist family solicitor on 01 833 3097